htdebeer/pandocomatic/index.md

                 parent = [1] ∧ child = [2] ⇒ [1, 2]
                 parent = [1] ∧ child = [1, 2] ⇒ [1, 2]

-        2. If the child is a map, it is assumed to have properties `remove` and `add`, both lists.
+        2. If the child is a key-value list, it is assumed to have keys `remove` and `add`.
 The resulting value will be the parent's value with the items from the `remove` list removed and items from the `add` list added.
 Examples:

                 parent = [1] ∧ child = {'remove': [1], 'add': [3]} ⇒ [3]
                 parent = [1, 2] ∧ child = {'remove': [1]} ⇒ [2]